-110.2 - Preferred Provider Organization (PPO) Coverage and Access (Rev. 107, Issued: 06-22-12, Effective/Implementation: 06-22-12)
+110.2 - Preferred Provider Organization (PPO) Coverage and Access

-PPOs must furnish all services in-network and out-of-network but may charge higher cost-sharing for plan covered services obtained out-of-network.
-The following rules apply to PPO coverage outside the service:
+PPOs must furnish all services in-network and out-of-network, but may charge higher costsharing for plan covered services obtained out-of-network.
+The following rules apply to PPO coverage outside the service area:

 - The out-of-network requirement for PPOs applies to the entire United States and its territories.
 For example, a PPO with a service area in Puerto Rico must cover all plan benefits furnished to its enrollees on the mainland.
-An MAO wishing to furnish all plan-covered services outside its service area but only in certain geographic locations should offer an HMOPOS plan. - MAOs must provide reimbursement for all plan-covered medically necessary services received from non-contracted providers without prior authorization requirements.
-However, both enrollees and providers have the right to request a prior written advance determination of coverage from the plan prior to receiving/providing services. - PPO plans offering an optional supplemental benefit must offer the same benefit in-network and out-of-network. - PPO plans wishing to cap the dollar value of supplemental benefits must use the same cap for both in-network and out-of-network benefits.

-PPO plans are prohibited from establishing prior notification rules under which an enrollee is charged lower cost-sharing when either the enrollee or the provider notifies the plan before a service is furnished.
+An MAO wishing to furnish all plan-covered services outside its service area but only in certain geographic locations should offer an HMOPOS plan; - MAOs must provide reimbursement for all plan-covered medically necessary services received from non-contracted providers without prior authorization requirements.
+However, both enrollees and providers have the right to request a prior written advance determination of coverage from the plan prior to receiving/providing services; - PPO plans offering an optional supplemental benefit must offer the same benefit innetwork and out-of-network; - PPO plans wishing to cap the dollar value of supplemental benefits must use the same cap for both in-network and out-of-network benefits; and - PPO plans are prohibited from establishing prior notification rules under which an enrollee is charged lower cost-sharing when either the enrollee or the provider notifies the plan before a service is furnished.